HackerfarmIndia/Freeman-Yoga/README.md

 ### Engage Moolabandha hold 10 breaths
-vajroli on inhale (constrict the urethra) relax on exhale, Moolabandha on inhale relax on exhale,
+vajroli on inhale (constrict the urethra) relax on exhale, Moolabandha on inhale, relax on exhale,
-Ashwini on inhale relax on exhale,
+Ashwini on inhale, relax on exhale,
 Moolabandha hold 10 breaths

 ### Breath of Fire